jywang2016/rBAS/README.md

 # rBAS
-Implementation of the BAS algorithm and its mutation in R code
+Implementation of the BAS algorithm and its mutations in R code